 Uber/Bolt:

-If traveling in a group, splitting a ride-share can be faster and sometimes cheaper than multiple train tickets.
+If traveling in a group, splitting a ride share can be faster, and also cheaper than multiple train tickets.
 This is especially true for places like Costa da Caparica.

 Water Temperature: